 Best IT asset tracking tools: Comparison chart

-Tool | Deployment | Free Plan / Trial | Best for |
+| Tool | Deployment | Free plan / Trial | Best for |

-InvGate Asset Management | Cloud and on-premise | No free plan (30 free trial days) | Scalable, no-code ITAM with automation |
+| InvGate Asset Management | Cloud and on-premise | No free plan (30 free trial days) | Scalable, no-code ITAM with automation |

-AssetTiger | Cloud | Yes (up to 250 assets) | Small teams with limited budgets |
+| AssetTiger | Cloud | Yes (up to 250 assets) | Small teams with limited budgets |

-Asset Explorer | On-premise | Yes (up to 25 nodes) | IT-heavy environments with complex infrastructure |
+| Asset Explorer | On-premise | Yes (up to 25 nodes) | IT-heavy environments with complex infrastructure |

-Sortly | Cloud | Yes (up to 100 items, 1 user) | Visual inventory management for field teams |
+| Sortly | Cloud | Yes (up to 100 items, 1 user) | Visual inventory management for field teams |

-AirFinder OnSite | Cloud + Hardware | No. | Real-time tracking in manufacturing or logistics |
+| AirFinder OnSite | Cloud + Hardware | No. | Real-time tracking in manufacturing or logistics |

-Snipe-IT | Cloud or self-hosted | Yes (free open-source version, 14-day cloud trial) | Budget-conscious IT teams wanting full control |
+| Snipe-IT | Cloud or self-hosted | Free (self-hosted, unlimited assets and users) | Budget-conscious IT teams wanting full control |

-Ivanti Neurons for ITAM | Cloud, on-premise, or hybrid | No public free trial | Large enterprises with complex IT infrastructure |
+| Ivanti Neurons for ITAM | Cloud, on-premise, or hybrid | No public free trial | Large enterprises with complex IT infrastructure |

-GoCodes | Cloud + mobile app | Yes (free trial) | Field teams needing QR-based tracking |
+| GoCodes | Cloud + mobile app | Yes (free trial) | Field teams needing QR-based tracking |

-Zebra MotionWorks | Cloud + on-premise with hardware | No | Enterprises needing high-precision real-time tracking |
+| Zebra MotionWorks | Cloud + on-premise with hardware | No | Enterprises needing high-precision real-time tracking |

-10 best asset tracking software for 2026: Expert review
+9 best asset tracking software options reviewed

 #1.
 InvGate Asset Management

-InvGate Asset Management is an Asset Management tool that lets you discover, monitor, and manage assets with great flexibility.
+InvGate Asset Management is an IT Asset Management tool that lets you discover, monitor, and manage assets with great flexibility.
 Its no-code approach and intuitive interface make it easy to use from day one.

 Trusted by organizations like NASA, KPMG, and PwC, it’s a proven solution for teams that need visibility, control, and efficiency.